 Along with Mary Beckworth, 9 other convicts had managed to get on to the French ships but these were stowaways and they were put off at King Island.
-Even so 3 of these managed to get back on board before
+Even so, 3 of these managed to get back on board before

 As the ships were getting ready to leave, the Cumberland arrived from Port Jackson with a letter from Governor King to Baudin.
-The contents were somewhat surprising considering the fact that the two men
+(2) The contents were somewhat surprising considering the fact that the two men

-George Sound and when their land explorations were complete the Geographe and
+As he sailed west, Baudin's health began to deteriorate as he had contracted tuberculosis.
+The expedition stopped at King George Sound and when their land explorations were complete the Geographe and Casuarina

 sailed north west where they became separated only to meet again off Rottnest Island.

 Baudin had several on-going feuds with the scientists aboard and the focus of his irritation seemed to be Peron who was continually getting lost during on-shore excursions.

 4 weeks after Flinders had called in at Timor and had picked up a supply of contaminated water, Baudin again called in.
 He learned that the Investigator was in poor shape and surmised correctly, that Flinders would